 - Individual World Champion – Grand Prix Special – Alltech FEI World Equestrian Games 2014

-- Individual World Champion – Grand Prix Freestyle – Alltech FEII World Equestrian Games 2014
+- Individual World Champion – Grand Prix Freestyle – Alltech FEI World Equestrian Games 2014

 - Team Silver – Alltech FEI World Equestrian Games 2014

-- Winner of Great Britain’s first Olympic medals in dressage: individual Gold medal and team Gold medal at London 2012.
+- Winner of Great Britain’s first Olympic medal in dressage: Individual Gold medal and Team Gold medal at London 2012.

 - Charlotte currently holds the world record in the Grand Prix (87.129%, Reem Acra FEI World Cup Final Lyon 2014); Grand Prix Special (88.022%, Hagen CDI4* 2012) and Grand Prix Freestyle (93.975%, Olympia CDI-W 2013).

 - Holds the British record score for Grand Prix Freestyle with 90.650% riding Valegro (Hartpury, UK 2012)